St├ęphane Lambiel: "I'm a little bit crazy"┬á

 That was a disaster... for Johnny it must be very hard, but I blame this on the new system.
 For example, Evan Lysacek, he was skating not bad, he could win with what he did, but he was third.
 Judges sometimes can do weird things to push someone up, even more than before.
 The new system allows that.
 For example, I still don't understand how they call components: a skater can do a program without transitions at all, but he will receive a good mark, because he is a good skater.
 Yes, if you're a good skater, you should get high marks for your skating skills, but if you don't have transitions, your mark for transitions should be low.
 Usually all the marks in the components are almost the same.
 It's not logical!
 Sometimes, for example, when a very famous skater makes some mistake, to save him they give very high components.

-Yes, but the same way they "saved" you in Zagreb during your short program where you made a very simple triple-double toe combination.
+Yes, but the same way they "saved" you at Euros 2008 in Zagreb during your short program where you made a very simple triple-double toe combination.

 Yeah, I know, but that's not right!
 You can't use components to push up someone and to put down someone else.
 It happens also when some non-famous skater performs a very good program and doesn't get components he deserves only because he is not famous.
 This is why I don't like this system, because it's easier to cheat with it.

 I'm very surprised to hear this from you.
 You were always very diplomatic about those things.

 I'm just shocked, because when I was skating I was not looking at the points.
 I told to myself that I shouldn't either discuss, nor complain about marks, but now, when I see this from the outside, as a spectator, when I'm very interested in who's gonna win, who's gonna make it, I see that this is weird.

 There is no truth in figure skating, I think, this is a subjective sport: you can like someone or not.
 But... sometimes it looks too weird.
 But when I was skating I was not watching the others so I couldn't tell anything.

 You didn't watch even afterwards?